7 Minute Workout for Seniors: Joint-Friendly Modifications for Adults Over 60

 Most people start with 3 to 5 days per week and adjust based on recovery and energy.

-What if I have joint pain?
+What if I have joint pain or arthritis?